 Next Steps

 UK Secretariat to provide first draft of paper for tabling at an MSG meeting in the Summer.
-The paper will set out the legal barriers and rationale for non-disclosure of data due to commercial sensitivity issues for each authority.
+The paper will set out the rationale for non-disclosure of data due to legal barriers and commercial sensitivity issues for each authority.
 (Action: UK Secretariat to provide first draft of paper for the MSG by late April/early May)

 Draft to be circulated for comment to subgroup members for further input.
 (Action: UK EITI Contract and Licence Transparency subgroup).